nephros/docs.sailfishos.org/Tools/Sailfish_SDK/OBS_Packaging/README.md

 ### ERROR: Need single spec file in rpm

-Your project does contain directory called `rpm`, but that directory contains more than one .spec file so `tar_git` gets confused.
+Your project does contain a directory called `rpm`, but that directory contains more than one .spec file, so `tar_git` gets confused.

 There are three possible solutions for that.

  1. delete one of the .spec files in the repo ;)
- 1. name the OBS package, or the spec file so their names match exactly. `tar_git` will then pick up the spec file that as the same name as the project.
+ 1. name the OBS package or the spec file so their names match exactly. `tar_git` will then pick up the spec file that has the same name as the project.

- Note that if you actually want to build all the spec files, you can either use OBS Links (`_link`), or `_multibuild`  files ot achieve that.
+ Note that if you actually want to build all the spec files, you can either use OBS Links (`_link`), or `_multibuild` files to achieve that.
- Either create links which correspond to the names of the other spec files, or create a `_multibuild` file using the spec file names as `flavor`:
+ Either create links that correspond to the names of the other spec files or create a `_multibuild` file using the spec file names as `flavor`:

 ```
 <multibuild>